Fix Windows Update Error 0x80070020 (File in Use Error)

 DISM /Online /Cleanup-Image /RestoreHealth

 We tested this on a Windows 10 PC where other fixes didn’t work.
 SFC found and repaired 5 corrupted files.
 After restarting, Windows updates installed successfully.
-According to UMA Technology’s Windows 10/11 guide, SFC + DISM together fix 15-20% of system file corruption issues.
+Microsoft’s System File Checker guidance gives the supported DISM and SFC sequence for repairing missing or corrupted system files.

-For more on other Windows Update errors, update installation failures, Windows boot problems, activation issues, and upgrade errors, check our related guides.
+For more on other Windows Update errors and update installation failures, check our related guides.

 #Fix 7: Check for Disk Errors